chricro/notes/ai/llm/index.md

 - [An Image is Worth 16x16 Words](https://arxiv.org/pdf/2010.11929.pdf) from Dosovitskiy et al. (Google), 10-2020, ViT architecture (positional encoding added on patches)
 - [LlaMa 2: Open Foundation and Fine-Tuned Chat Models](https://arxiv.org/pdf/2307.09288.pdf) from Touvron et al. (FAIR), 07-2023, Helpfuness and safety alignment (RLHF)
 - [Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf) from Hoffmann et al. (DeepMind), 03-2022, Chinchilla paper
-- [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290.pdf) from Stanford, 05-2023, different alignment algorithm (simpler than RLHF)
+- [DPO: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290.pdf) from Stanford, 05-2023, alignment algorithm simpler than RLHF (since it doesn't need to train a separate reward model)

-- [VOYAGER](https://arxiv.org/pdf/2305.16291.pdf): An Open-Ended Embodied Agent with Large Language Models
-Minecraft agent stocking knowledge
+- [VOYAGER](https://arxiv.org/pdf/2305.16291.pdf): An Open-Ended Embodied Agent with Large Language Models.
+Minecraft agent stocking knowledge.

 To understand the novelty and power of transformers, one can read the following paper which shows some of the challenges using RNN architectures in NLP.